-Update: I got this spreadsheet going for some binding delta (ramp) numbers.
-Note, we’re trying to adhere to a convention here in calling the binding angle “delta” and the angled created by the inside of the ski boot the “ramp.”
-We’ll gradually editing to that effect.
+Spreadsheet above, ski binding delta (ramp) numbers.
+Note, we’re trying to adhere to a convention here in calling the binding angle “delta” and the angle created by the inside of the ski boot we will call the “ramp.”
+We are gradually editing past articles to that effect.
 If we’re talking about the combined delta and ramp angles, we’ll probably call it “combined ramp angle.”

 For real-world concept, know a couple of things: For most tech bindings to provide the somewhat “neutral” or “zero” delta angle of a zero angled alpine ski binding, you’d have to raise the boot toe up quite a bit, sometimes a centimeter or so.
 That’s a huge amount, and enough to cancel out much of your climbing lift.
 Instead we’re working with smaller increments, and tend to use the old TLT binding delta (or a bit less) as our baseline goal.
 My measurements are accurate to within a half mm or so, all to the centers of pins both toe and heel.

 My favorite delta angle is equal to or a bit less than the original Dynafit TLT models: heel of boot is stacked about a centimeter higher than toe.
 What I like about this configuration is it gives some forward lean power to ski boots that are otherwise quite “flat” and may walk comfortably but need a bit more lean when latched in the binding and headed downhill.